nadira30/7641-Group-Project/README.md

 Additionally, by learning a lower-dimensional representation of text, BERT can potentially improve the efficiency and performance of the final classification model (Logistic Regression).

-We think that one of our key advantages of using BERT was using its pre-training on large corpora of text data.
+We think that one of our key advantages of using BERT was its pre-training on large corpora of text data.
 During pre-training, BERT learns to predict missing words in sentences, masked tokens, and sentence relationships, which imbues it with a robust understanding of language.
 This pre-trained knowledge is leveraged in the project by fine-tuning BERT on the specific task of fake news detection.
 Hence, we were able to get excellent metrics.

 ### IV.5 Analysis of Logistic Regression Model:
 The logistic regression model exhibits notable performance across multiple evaluation metrics, underscoring its efficacy in discriminating between real and fake news articles.
 With an accuracy of 95.94%, the model demonstrates a prominent level of overall correctness in its predictions.
 Moreover, precision stands at 95.06%, indicating the model's ability to accurately identify fake news instances among the positive predictions.
 A noteworthy recall score of 96.86% further accentuates the model's capacity to correctly detect a substantial portion of all actual positive instances in the dataset.